Adding media to Canvas

-- Videos originally uploaded directly to the Blackboard File Manager are only accessible to users who have a Course Designer, Instructor or similar role within the course.
+- Videos originally uploaded directly to the Canvas File Manager are only accessible to users who have a Course Designer, Instructor or similar role within the course.

 - Videos embedded within a course’s content can be viewed as streaming videos, but also allow users the option to download.

-- Blackboard course content is only viewable by individuals enrolled within the course.
+- Canvas course content is only viewable by individuals enrolled within the course.

-- YouTube Mashups within a Blackboard course are viewed through a streaming player, without the option to download.
+- YouTube Mashups within a Canvas course are viewed through a streaming player, without the option to download.

 Echo captures that are published as podcasts are in .mp3 format.
 This content will include audio only.
 This content will open and stream in a browser’s QuickTime player.
 The .mp3 can be downloaded by opening the QuickTime player’s options menu, located by clicking on the down-arrow, which is to the very right of the audio’s timeline.
 There is no authentication necessary to view a podcast Echo, and the link can be copied and shared.